edge-cloud/www.edge-cloud.net/_posts/2013-08-12-f5-big-ip-ltm-with-ipv6.md

 IPv6 addresses are 128 bit long.
 If we want to mask out a subnet with the length of 64 bit, this would require us to mask out half of the bits.
 With the previously mentioned notation of eight groups of four hexadecimal digits separated by colons, this translates into the four first groups being FFFF in hex, which translates to all 1s in binary.
 And the remaining four groups being all zeros.

-_Note:_ In older versions of Big-IP, F5 has a bug that doesn&#8217;t allow you to use address shortening via double-colons (&#8220;::&#8221;) through the GUI or tmsh.
+_Note:_ In older versions of Big-IP, F5 has a bug that doesn't allow you to use address shortening via double-colons ("::") through the GUI or tmsh.
 Instead all IPv6 addresses need to be written out.
 Thus the address 20BA:DD06:F00D:1234::11 would need to become 20BA:DD06:F00D:1234:0:0:0:11.

 ### Configure the external interface for IPv6

 In a first step we need to assign an IPv6 address to the external interface of the F5 Big-IP load balancer.
 In this example we will use the two IPv6 addresses 20BA:DD06:F00D:1234::11/64 and 20BA:DD06:F00D:1234::12/64 for the actual nodes and 20BA:DD06:F00D:1234::10/64 as the floating address.

-Let&#8217;s start by creating a new Self-IP under the _Network -> Self IPs_ tab.
+Let's start by creating a new Self-IP under the _Network -> Self IPs_ tab.